sjaehn/BOops/README.md

 ##### Drawing mode

 You are in the drawing mode if none of the cut, copy, x-flip, y-flip, or paste symbols is selected.
-Left click on a pad to set the pad and apply properties from the right of the user interface.
+Left-click on a pad to set the pad and apply properties from the right of the user interface.
 If you click again, you will un-set this pad.
 Dragging results in linked pads.
 And right-clicking results in copying the properties of the respective pad to the pad properties in the right of the user interface.
 Directly change the pad mix property by mouse wheel scrolling.